nikhilweee/weeeblog/content/about/_index.md

 {{< /rawhtml >}}

 Hi!
-My name is Nikhil and this is my home on the internet.
+My name is Nikhil!

 I'm currently building LLM based systems for document understanding at [Roots AI](https://www.roots.ai/).
 I graduated from NYU's Courant Institute with a Masters in